-- -c Specifies the community name used by IOBSNMP when connecting to the z/OS Communications Server SNMP agent (OSNMPD).
+- change the default unless instructed to by IBM service in debugging a problem.
+Setting the level to anything other than 0 will result in large numbers of traces being written to the job log. - -c Specifies the community name used by IOBSNMP when connecting to the z/OS Communications Server SNMP agent (OSNMPD).
 The default name is public.
 The community name specified must match the one that is configured to the SNMP agent.
-Seez/OS Communications Server: IP Configuration Referencefor information on configuring community names to the SNMP agent. - -s Specifies the name of the TCP/IP stack to which IOBSNMP should establish affinity.
+Seez/OS Communications Server: IP Configuration Reference for information on configuring community names to the SNMP agent. - -s Specifies the name of the TCP/IP stack to which IOBSNMP should establish affinity.
 Each instance of IOBSNMP establishes affinity with only one TCP/IP stack.
 If this parameter is not specified, IOBSNMP uses the default TCP/IP stack name obtained from the TCP/IP resolver.
 Only one instance of IOBSNMP can run on a stack at a given time. - -p Specifies the port number, in the range 1 65535, used by IOBSNMP when connecting to the z/OS Communications Server SNMP agent (OSNMPD).
 The default is 161.
 The value must match the value of the SNMP agent's -p parameter.
-Seez/OS Communications Server: IP Configuration Referencefor information on the SNMP agent's -p parameter. - Valid starting with z/OS V1R10, specifies the port number, in the range 1 -65535, used by IOBSNMP to communicate with the OSA-Express features.
+Seez/OS Communications Server: IP Configuration Reference for information on the SNMP agent's -p parameter. - -o Valid only on z/OS V1R10, specifies the port number, in the range 1 65535, used by IOBSNMP to communicate with the OSA-Express features.
 If this parameter is not specified, the TCP/IP stack will assign an ephemeral port.
 If you specify the -o parameter, you should also reserve the port for use by IOBSNMP by defining a PORT profile statement to the TCP/IP stack.
-Seez/OS Communications Server: IP Configuration Referencefor information on using the PORT profile statement.
+See z/OS Communications Server: IP Configuration Reference for information on using the PORT profile statement.